eosphere/Antelope-Technical-How-To/articles/hyperion/configure-hyperion-software-components.md

 }
 ```

-All configuration is now ready to move onto running the Hyperion Indexer and API for the first time, this will be covered in the next  **Hyperion Full History**  article.
+All configuration is now ready to move onto running the Hyperion Indexer and API for the first time, this will be covered in the next  **Hyperion Full History**  guide.